WhiteWinterWolf/vmtools/README.md

 -	As last resort, you can directly check the code.
 	I documented in a way which, I hope, will make it easy for you to find the information you are looking for.

+# Upcoming features

+Here are the main planned features:

+-	**Rank 1**:
+	-	Support of guests sleep mode, including starting sleeping guests in snapshot mode (ie. restore the same content to RAM on each start).
+	-	Add a command to easily insert/eject removable medias while a guest is running.

+-	**Rank 2**:
+	-	Develop templates and features (including floppy drives) to both support legacy guests and offer better performance for modern ones (disk I/O in particular may be easily improvable).

+-	**Rank 3**:
+	-	Implement auto-snapshoting: automatically keep the last *n* snapshots to allow easier guest rollback.

+*vmtools* is currently in early development stage, in particular expect settings names and default values to change.

 # Report an issue